 feynman_kac_2d

-feynman_kac_2d, a C code which demonstrates the use of the Feynman-Kac algorithm to solve Poisson's equation in a 2D ellipse by averaging stochastic paths to the boundary.
+feynman_kac_2d, a C code which demonstrates the Feynman-Kac algorithm to solve Poisson's equation in a 2D ellipse by averaging stochastic paths to the boundary.

 The program is intended as a simple demonstration of the method.
 The main purpose is to have a version that runs sequentially, so that it can be compared to versions which have been enhanced using parallel programming techniques.